 The WorkLab Innovations Sustainable Workforce Model introduces a new role to support the needs of frontline workers: Resource Navigator.
-Helping employees connect to solutions to solve the challenges that impact their financial stability, the Resource Navigator is a critical part of the employee support system.
+Helping employees connect to solutions and community resources to solve the challenges that impact their financial stability, the Resource Navigator is a critical part of the employee support system.

-Here are some key differences between an EAP and a Navigator’s role and services:
+Key differences between an EAP and a Resource Navigator

-- Individualized Solutions: Resource Navigators are able to create thoughtful, tactical individualized solutions for the challenges that frontline workers face.
+Resource Navigators are able to create thoughtful, tactical individualized solutions for the challenges that frontline workers face.
 They meet one-on-one, usually face-to-face, to get the full picture of the employee's situation.
-They integrate the benefits offered by employers, community support resources, government programs and other solutions.
-They are able to work with local vendors such as childcare services, auto repair shops and other providers to negotiate tailored solutions for each individual employee.
+They integrate the benefits offered by employers, community support resources, government programs, and other creative solutions.
+They work with local vendors such as childcare services, auto repair shops, and other providers to negotiate tailored solutions for each individual employee.
 They partner with the employee to find a solution that works for them and empower them both to take action on the challenge they're currently facing and to feel better prepared to tackle future challenges.
 Once the Navigator and the employee have addressed the immediate concerns, they often continue to work together to build further stability for the employee or to help them set and work toward long-term goals.

-Resource Navigators are at the heart of the Sustainable Workforce Model pioneered by WorkLab Innovations—an innovative response to the challenges frontline workers face and to the concern of employers who want to engage and retain their lower-wage employees, improve job quality, and support their workforce.
+Resource Navigators are at the heart of the Sustainable Workforce Model—an innovative response to the challenges frontline workers face and to the concern of employers who want to engage and retain their lower-wage employees, improve job quality, and support their workforce.
 Navigators provide tailored solutions through their connections to community resources, as well as their knowledge of organizational benefits, to create an efficient, customized intervention to support each individual’s needs.
 Navigators may refer an employee to an EAP to provide the elements of the solution that are most effectively delivered through that channel, but the Navigator has access to resources and support solutions that go far beyond what an EAP can provide.